ivanchatas/leap.events.ui/README.md

 ## Overview

-This project represents the frontend application, designed to provide a user-friendly interface for [briefly describe what the app does, e.g., managing events and ticket sales, viewing reports].
+This project represents the frontend application, designed to provide a user-friendly interface for show events and ticket sales.
 It follows a modular architecture, dividing its codebase into distinct sections to ensure clarity, maintainability, and reusability.

 ## Project Structure